GM0322/BRN/readme.md

 # BRN
-Codebase for "A block reconstruction network (BRN) approachfor computed tomography"
+Codebase for "A block reconstruction network (BRN) approach for computed tomography"

 ## Preparation
 Prepare python environment using Anacoda3 and install follow package